-Supplies the current Perforce user’s password for any Perforce command.
+Supplies the current Helix user’s password for any Helix command.

-The protocol, host and port number of the Perforce service (including proxies or brokers) with which to communicate.
+The protocol, host and port number of the Helix server (including proxies or brokers) with which to communicate.

-For details about these settings, refer to the Perforce Command Reference.
+For details about these settings, refer to the P4 Command Reference.

-Example 1.
-Using config files to handle switching between two workspaces
+Example 13.
+Using config files to handle switching between two workspaces.

-Ona switches between two workspaces on the same machine.
-The
+Ona switches between two workspaces on the same computer.
+The first workspace is

 /tmp/user/ona and connects to the